Get E-Book

 Module._resolveFilename

-Before anything can be loaded, Node needs to figure out which file you're talking about. require('./utils') could mean ./utils.js, ./utils.json, ./utils.node, or ./utils/index.js.
-A bare specifier like require('express') triggers the node_modules lookup algorithm.
-That full resolution algorithm is its own deep topic (the next subchapter covers it exhaustively), but here's the high-level behavior of Module._resolveFilename.
+Before anything can be loaded, Node has to decide which concrete module the request names. require('./utils') might mean ./utils.js, ./utils.json, ./utils.node, or an index file inside ./utils/.
+A bare specifier such as require('express') starts the node_modules lookup algorithm.
+That full resolution algorithm is its own topic in the next subchapter, but the loader path depends on the high-level behavior of Module._resolveFilename.

 The method receives the request string and the parent module.
-It first checks if the specifier matches a built-in module.
-Node maintains an internal list of built-in module names - fs, path, http, net, and so on.
-If the specifier matches a built-in, _resolveFilename returns the prefixed name (like node:fs) and the loading path skips file system access entirely.
-Built-in modules are compiled into the Node binary itself; they never touch disk during resolution.
+It first checks whether the specifier names a built-in module.
+Node maintains an internal list of built-ins such as fs, path, http, and net.
+If the request matches one of them, _resolveFilename returns the accepted request string and the loading path can skip probing application files on disk.

 return request;